|

 Luckily, by sheer grace, I did not kill or seriously physically injure anyone, or kill myself, but I so easily could have done either or both.
 Over the years, thanks to sobriety, therapy and spiritual work, my anger comes less often and less intensely and, at least most of the time, I am able now to deal with it more skillfully when it does come.
 I haven’t hit anyone or been physically violent since I sobered up back in the early 1970s.
 But I did behave quite abusively a number of times in my early sobriety.
 And even in recent years, I’ve been emotionally or verbally abusive at times when my anger has boiled over.
 My anger has even spilled out at times on Facebook when I have been triggered by someone’s comment or by world events.
 The word “abusive" has been used more than once to describe my behavior.
 Sometimes my anger comes up so strongly that I am unable to take a time out—and it is painful to see the ways I can still be hurtful to people when that happens.

 It would be easy to be drowning in shame, guilt and regret, but I can see that my rage and quick temper is the result of infinite causes and conditions not in my control.
 In my drunken years, I didn’t have the insight, skills or sobriety to work with any of it in a constructive way.
 And even now, when I do have considerable insight and many skills in that regard, I can still find myself exploding at times—not in the extreme ways I did back then, but I can still snap, and when that happens, it feels out of control and choiceless at that moment.
 At other times, when anger rises up in me now, there is an apparent choice, and I can pause and feel the anger and what’s under it and not react.
 But sometimes, that possibility just isn’t accessible.
-It’s like my fingerbiting compulsion, which persisted until very recently (it seems finally to be gone).
-But for years, it flared up, and sometimes I could stop, and sometimes I couldn’t.
-Both of these compulsive behaviors came less frequently, happened less severely, and passed more quickly as the years went by—but my anger flared up briefly just the other day, and I can’t be completely certain that my fingerbiting compulsion won't ever flare up again.
+It’s like my fingerbiting compulsion.
+Sometimes I can stop, and sometimes I can’t.
+Both of these compulsive behaviors come less frequently, happen less severely, and pass more quickly as the years go by—but both can still arise.

 The last therapist I worked with brought my attention to the positive side of my anger.
 It was my attempt to protect myself, she pointed out, and it was full of aliveness and the will to live.
 There was tremendous energy and power in it.
 Obviously, that didn't mean she thought being hurtful and abusive was a good way to manifest it, but she was clarifying that it wasn't all bad—that anger had positive aspects, and that the goal wasn't to eliminate it, but rather to find other ways to work with that energy.